linmasaki/KendoNET.DynamicLinq/README.md

 ## How To Build NuGet Package
 1. Open command line console
-2. Switch to project root directory.(src\Kendo.DynamicLinqCore)
+2. Switch to project root directory(src\Kendo.DynamicLinqCore).
 3. Run "dotnet restore"
 4. Run "dotnet pack --configuration Release"

 ## Note
-Kendo.DynamicLinqCore is referred to Kendo.DynamicLinq by [Ali Sarkis](https://github.com/mshtawythug/dlinq-helpers).
+Kendo.DynamicLinqCore is a reference to [Ali Sarkis's](https://github.com/mshtawythug/dlinq-helpers) Kendo.DynamicLinq.

 ## Kendo UI Documentation
 The following links are Kendo UI online docs(related to this package) and you can refer to.